 There are many confusions in installing and running stable diffusion on Google Colab.
 Well, after doing lots of research on the internet we came to know that the team of Colaboratory has restricted the usage of Stable Diffusion WebUI on a Free plan.

-It simply means that Google Colab didn’t ban the usage of Stable Diffusion but they are just restricting the heavy usage of Web-UI that utilize the Colab environment to bypass it and run external WebUI.
+Stable Diffusion but they are just restricting the heavy usage of Web-UI that utilize the Colab environment to bypass it and run external WebUI.

-So, we thought why not make things simple and use simple code by leveraging the power of Tesla T4 GPUs which are provided as a free tier in Google Colab.
+simple code by leveraging the power of Tesla T4 GPUs which are provided as a

 Don’t panic about getting those weird codes because we have written all the Python codes to run stable diffusion and we are going to explain everything in a simplified way even if you are a non-technical geek.